 - A Shakespearean classic, Romeo and Juliet is the cornerstone production for Queensland Theatre Company (QTC) in 2012. - An ideal and very relevant play, this production was selected to represent the QTC Season 2012 campaign offer in communications. - The specific image was created to dramatically capture the core essence of the story of play itself a story of doomed young love and forbidden passion - The couple appearing in the photo are the professional actors who have been cast to star in Queensland Theatre Company's forthcoming season of Romeo and Juliet - Melanie Zanetti, the female actor is 26 years old and Thomas Larkin, the male actor, is 26 years old - Melanie Zanetti was not styled or retouched in any way to look deliberately younger the selected shot was chosen due to the powerful intensity of her direct and rebellious gaze into the camera - QTC's imagery is true and authentic to the time in which it is set and, indeed to the playwright.
-Juliet's age in the play is that of a young woman, presumed to be no more than 16 years old - It's important to note that the original play is currently studied in full detail by teenagers ranging from 14 to 17 years throughout Australian secondary schools, with no censorship enforced in terms of Juliet's intended age of key story themes. - The billboard is on the exterior of the Queensland Theatre Company premises - Alternative images with the same actors from the same photoshoot were also used in billboard advertising.
+Juliet's age in the play is that of a young woman, presumed to be no more than 16 years old - It's important to note that the original play is currently studied in full detail by teenagers ranging from 14 to 17 years throughout Australian secondary schools, with no censorship enforced in terms of Juliet's intended age of key story themes. - The advertisement featuring this image appeared in The Weekend Australian Magazine Saturday 3 December.
+The readership profile of this publication is as follows 93% of readers above 25 Years of age with 50% are above 50 years of age.